Orange County

 Increased coastal impacts including high surf and minor beach erosion are expected to continue through midweek.

-National Weather Service Melbourne Weather Graphic for East Central Florida Tuesday, April 7, 2026.
+National Weather Service Melbourne Weather Graphic for East Central Florida Wednesday, April 8, 2026.

-National Weather Service Melbourne Risk Outlook for East Central Florida April 7-11, 2026.
+National Weather Service Melbourne Risk Outlook for East Central Florida April 8-12, 2026.

-The NWS warns of the following hazards:
+The NWS warns of the following ongoing hazards:

 • Continued risk of showers and thunderstorms

 According to the National Weather Service in Melbourne, the strongest impacts are expected today and tonight.
 Beach-goers are strongly advised to stay out of the due to life-threatening rip currents.
-High rip current risk continues through the week.
+High rip current risk continues through the weekend.

 East Central Florida cities expecting continued rain chances and windy conditions include: